 Figure 5.
 Locations of Amberly’s soil sampling sites 2013 – 2021 (Source: Soils for Life).

-Through the past nine years of learning, the working relationships that John and Carol have developed as well as their on-farm experimentation have changed the Lilleymans’ enterprise goals.
+Through the past nine years of on-farm experimentation and learning the Lilleymans’ have changed enterprise goals.
 Cattle still pay for some expenses on the farm but instead of being the main source of income, they are now used primarily for landscape management.

 Their 99-year lease also allows the Lilleymans to diversify and experiment with business options with their children.
 By diversifying income streams, John and Carol understood there would be less pressure on them to focus more on the extractive farming practices.

-In the case study process, we used both interviews and surveys to capture John and Carol’s reflections on changes in themselves and their communities.
-In the interview, one of the most significant changes they mentioned has been a sense of calm and trust in the process, which has emerged over time.
+In the case study process, Soils for Life used both interviews and surveys to capture John and Carol’s reflections on changes in themselves and their communities.
+In the interview, one of the most significant changes \ mentioned has been a sense of calm and trust in the process, which has emerged over time.
 As Carol reflected about their beginnings, ‘John was spending a lot of time spraying in the heat, often in summer.
 And it was wearing him down.’
 She continues:

 John and Carol also spoke of how having trust in the process also means trust in yourself.
 As John says, ‘you have to start believing in yourself.
 If you are waiting four years to find out whether something you tried was a good idea or not, then the original idea of “let’s spray the thing and it’s dead tomorrow” can be quite attractive.
 Instead, you have to build up some faith; faith in yourself and the long-term learning approach.’